fermyon/spin-python-sdk/examples/streaming/README.md

 # Example: Streaming

-This is an example showcasing the use of streaming within a guest component.
+This is an example showcasing the use of HTTP request and response body streaming within a guest component.

 ## Preparing the Environment